RineC/RineC/README.md

 - 👋 Hi, I’m @Rine_C
-- 👀 passionate about AI, deep learning, machine learning
+- 👀 "Act like a lady, think like an Engineer" LOL
 - 🌱 so much to learn, yet so little time
 - 💞️ I’m looking to learn and network with everyone in the same interest
 - 📫 How to reach me ...